All posts by Charisse Flynn

 This story is timeless, asking two questions that plagued us then as they still do today.
 What exactly is the “American Dream?”
 And who is it for?

-Small Word is a page turner, and I finished it faster than some books that are half its length.
+Small Word is an exciting read, and I finished it faster than some books that are half its length.
 No wonder this novel was recommended by author Jason Mott (Hell of a Book) on The Today Show.
 Unfolding in two time periods (contemporary and historical) with eight POVs, the story might’ve been unreadable in unskilled hands.
 But every chapter held my interest, and I never felt confused.

 I could go on, but what I’d most like to say is that by the end of this novel, no character is left unscathed, including me as the reader.